alexpiti/MLSWG/README.md

 # MLSWG
 Frequency-domain vector mode solver for guided waves in slab (1D) waveguides.
 Supports arbitrary number of slabs (layers) sandwiched between two semi-infinite claddding/substrate layers.
-Each slab is described by its thickness and refractive index; the latter can be a complex number, allowing the study of lossy and/or plasmonic (SPP) modes.
+Each slab is described by its thickness and refractive index (RI); the RI can be a complex number, allowing the study of lossy and/or plasmonic (SPP) modes.
 These waveguide structures support only TE- and TM-polarized modes, i.e., neither TEM nor fully hybrid ones.

 ![Schematic](https://user-images.githubusercontent.com/97299585/199737279-688c74af-8ce7-469f-9007-e3c42a0542d4.JPG)

 Fig. 1: Schematic of multi-layered slab waveguide (MLWSG), with two intermediate layers (slabs) between a substrate and cladding (semi-infinite).
 Propagation is along the z-axis, whereas the 1D cross-section of the waveguide is along the x-axis.
 The mode polarizations are marked in the right.

 ## Brief Description
-The software works by solving the characteristic equation (CE) for the specified wavelength and polarization, and tries to find all modes (CE roots) within a given interval of effective index values (n_eff = β/k0).
+The software works by solving the **characteristic equation** (CE) for the specified wavelength and polarization, and tries to find all modes (CE roots) within a given interval of effective index values (n_eff = β/k0, where β is the propagation constant and k0 is the vacuum wavenumber).
 The CE is formed by applying the EM-field boundary conditions at the interface between each pair of layers; for materials with losses the CE is complex valued.

 The solver returns the eigenvalues (n_effs) and eigenvectors (Ey or Hy profile, for TE and TM polarizations, respectively) of all modes found.
 A `leap-frog' algorithm is used to smartly sweep the n_eff search-range boundary provided by the user, looking for roots.
 A Newton-Raphson method is used to solve the CE in each sub-domain of the search-range.

 ## Utilization and I/O arguments

-The packages includes the main m-file (MLSWG) together with some more auxiliary m-files:
+The packages includes the main m-file, **MLSWG.m**, together with some more auxiliary m-files:
 * MLSWG_CharEq.m : forms the CE (characteristic equation).
 * myNewtonRaphson.m : [Newton-Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method) to find **one** x-root of a complex-valued function y=f(x), given also its x-derivative, df/dx.
 This methods looks for a root near a supplied (starting guess) point x0, in a x-bounded space.
 * interpinv.m : Graphically find **all** the roots of the real-valued function f(x).